If you would like to be on the schedule for Adoration of Fridays please all Nelia.

 Apostolate of the Shrine: What is it?

-St John XXIII Parish has 4 Icons of Our Lady of Fatima travelling to homes in each group every day of the month for a total of 120 homes in the parish.
+St. John XXIII Parish has 4 Icons of Our Lady of Fatima traveling to homes in each group every day of the month for a total of 120 homes in the parish.

-Please call co-ordinator to become a family that receives the Icon
+Please call the co-ordinator to become a family that receives the Icon.

 A group of parishioners who wish to offer intercessory prayer for your intentions: which can be for the sick, the dying, the wayward, jobs, etc. Contact Beth for your intentions.
 Only your first name and your intention are shared with the group of intercessors.